 Learn more about managing rules in Network Monitor…

 Little Snitch records all network connections established by processes on your computer, and shows them in the connection list of Network Monitor.
 Connection data is collected for up to one year, limited to 20,000 distinct connections by default.
 This limit can be increased to up to 100,000 in Preferences.

 In order to work with such a large list of connections, Network Monitor can filter the list by various criteria.

-All lines in the Connection List have a context menu shown on right-click.
-The following options are of general interest.
-Options related to Rule Management are discussed in a separate section.
+Each row in the connection list has a context menu which can be accessed via right-click.
+Options related to rule management are discussed in a separate section.

-- Remove from List — Deletes all connections represented by the line.
-Statistics related to these connections (traffic totals) will also be subtracted from higher level statistics.
+- Remove from List — Deletes all connections represented by the selected row.
+Traffic totals related to these connections will no longer include the deleted connections in the displayed sum total.

 Network Monitor collects a plethora of information about all the Internet connections of the programs you use.
-Although this information is protected from access by others (using encryption), you may prefer if particular data is not even collected or stored.
-For instance, you may live in a country where visiting certain web sites can get you into trouble and you don’t want any traces to be stored on your computer.
+Although this information is protected from access by others (using encryption), you may prefer if particular data is not collected or stored to begin with.
+For instance, you may live in a country where visiting certain websites can get you into trouble and you don’t want any traces to be stored on your computer.

-Little Snitch offers a mechanism to deal with this: Rules for Private Connections.
-If such a rule matches a connection, Network Monitor summarizes traffic statistics in a single Private Connections line.
-These rules can be created in Little Snitch Configuration or in thecontext menu when you right-click on a process in the Connection List.
+Little Snitch offers a mechanism that deals with this: Rules for Private Connections.
+If such a rule matches a connection, Network Monitor summarizes traffic statistics in a single Private Connections row.
+These rules can be created in Little Snitch Configuration or in the context menu when you right-click on a process in the connection list.